-Our 2009 business plan and forecast is focused on maintaining net production levels and promoting financial flexibility by enhancing our liquidity position.
+Our 2009 business plan and forecast has been focused on maintaining net production levels and promoting financial flexibility by enhancing our liquidity position.
 This plan was prepared in conjunction with the ongoing strategic review undertaken with Tudor, Pickering, Holt & Co.
 Securities, Inc., our strategic advisor, and has been approved by our Board of Managers.
 Our goal is to sustain the company through the current business cycle and position our operations for success over the long-term.
-We expect our full year 2009 results to be impacted by commodity price volatility, financial market instability, ability to access our reserve-based credit facilities, the world-wide economic recession and uncertainty related to our relationship with Constellation.
+We expect our full year 2009 results to be impacted by significantly lower natural gas prices in our operating areas, the limited ability to access our reserve-based credit facilities, the economic recession and uncertainty related to our relationship with Constellation.